 ~for percussion quartet (body perc, voice, tin cans, toms, brake drum, large metal chain)

 ~being written for Sō Percussion

-~for two flower pot players + tape (triggered by live plants)
+~for two flower pot players + fixed media (triggered by live plants)

 ~written in spring 2019